mondalayan96/END2.0_Assignment07/README.md

 - Dataset has been splitted into 70/30 Train and Test (no validation set has been used)
 - Model architecture
 - training log text
-- prediction on 10 samples picked from the test dataset

 ## Examples